All Products

 Cause:

-After a client error occurs, the server is not aware of the error, and the connection remains in the task-in-progress state.
-If the connection and object are reused to start the next task, this leads to a protocol error and causes the next task to fail.
+When a client-side error occurs, the server is not notified, and the connection remains in a task-in-progress state.
+If this connection and its associated object are then reused for a new task, a protocol error occurs, which causes the new task to fail.

 Solution:

-After an exception is thrown, explicitly close the WebSocket connection and then return the object to the object pool.
+After a client-side exception is thrown, you must explicitly close the WebSocket connection and then return the object to the object pool.

 Exception 5: The service traffic is stable, but the call volume has abnormal spikes